Pedathustra/fopec/README.md

     `vPersonAudit` – A UNION view combining person and person_audit to create a chronological view of each user’s profile changes.
 Used in the Person Activity screen.

-## Reports

-    `Database Objects` – Powered by `getDatabaseObjectCounts`, this screen summarizes how many tables, views, stored procedures, functions, and triggers exist in the system.
-This serves both a reporting purpose and highlights overall schema complexity.

-    `Votes` – The Vote screen uses the `getVotes` procedure, which performs a cross-tab style aggregation to show upvotes and downvotes per crowdsourced observation.
-It includes related company, observer, and ownership type metadata to help users assess the legitimacy of each claim.

-    `Persons` – The Persons screen shows per-user counts of records in audit, company, research, and vote tables.
-Users can be soft-deleted (via is_active = 0) or hard-deleted (via delPerson, which invokes trg_insteadOfDelete_person).
-This allows for responsible data cleanup with visibility into user activity before deletion.

 ## Running the Application